 With a vision of ‘Disability…No Limits’ there is truly something for everyone to try regardless of ability at Calvert Trust.
 It’s clear to see that their mission is to support people with disabilities to reach their potential through adventure and activities while adapting to individual needs.
 The Calvert Trust staff and activity instructors were all friendly, helpful and understanding.
 They also ensured I was comfortable and safe at all times, which all contributed to an enjoyable experience.
 I highly recommend you give these activities a try and please let me know if you’ve tried something similar.

 Other than the activities we tried there is also sailing, high and low ropes course, laser clay shooting, canoeing and kayaking, velcro Olympics, gold buggies, orienteering and geocaching, and archery.
-You can find out more about the accessible activities and games here.
+You can find out more about accessible activities and games HERE.

-You can watch my experience trying the accessible activities at Calvert Trust Kielder here.
+You can watch my experience trying the accessible activities at Calvert Trust Kielder HERE or below.